 Sometimes the trouble in carrying out a court’s visitation order has nothing to do with the parents themselves, but with the child.
 Despite discussing visitation orders and schedules with your child, he or she may refuse to go with the other parent when it is that parent’s parenting time.
-Some parents have experienced their child crying, screaming, and physically struggling when it comes time for visitation exchanges.
+Some parents have experienced their children crying, screaming, and physically struggling when it comes time for visitation exchanges.

 If you find yourself in this situation, it may seem like you have limited options.
 However, there are some points you should keep in mind when navigating this challenging terrain:

 Your Child Does Not Have a “Right” Not to Visit With the Other Parent

 First, you, the other parent, and your child should understand that the child does not have a “right” to decide whether he or she wants to visit the other parent, no matter the age of the child.
 Parental visitation is ordered not only because each parent has a right to spend time and develop a relationship with the child, but also because the child needs time with each parent in order to fully develop and mature.
 Neither you nor the other parent should tell the child he or she does not have to visit with the other parent if he or she does not want to.